No Motivation? When It’s time to Be Concerned

 Going for a few sessions with a coach or counsellor might mean your life turns around in a way you could never have imagined before.

 So when does low motivation go from a normal stage you are going through, to a mental health issue?
-When it has gone on for too long, and when it is jeopardising your day-to-day living.
+When it has gone on for too long, and when it is jeopardising your day-to-day coping.

 Look for things like the following: